... that Fabulous Furry Robot World

 Perhaps that was so.
 Jack didn't know, but he could run from Gavin, and as he charged with the letter opener, Jack simply stepped over and jumped out the window.

-A city park was below and the robot gargoyle released him, sending him for a tumble on soft artificial grass.
+A city park was below, and the robot gargoyle released him, sending him for a tumble on soft artificial grass.
 No sooner had he gotten to his feet than Gavin blew in on a wind channel and landed beside him, hitting the sod so hard it rang like a drum.
 It was more than Gavin's prosthetic limbs and brain transplant could handle, and moments later, the robogoyle appeared and soared off to the reconstruction tubes with his broken body.

-Teddybots were coming around a fountain that showered golden water so Jack ran off down a path of glass earth and into a library.
-Covering the mark on his head, he went down to a private chamber, took out his cream and smeared it over the number.
+Teddybots were coming around a fountain that showered golden water, so Jack ran off down a path of glass earth and into a library.
+Covering the mark on his head, he went down to a private chamber, took out his cream, and smeared it over the number.
 A guard robot with a uniform of shining fur and two revolving heads of striped fuzz was approaching.
 No doubt he was in a reserved space.
-Ducking out he went to the fabulous newsroom and sat at the back.
+Ducking out, he went to the fabulous newsroom and sat at the back.

-To his amazement, his image was on the holo platform and it was slowly rotating.
+To his amazement, his image was on the holo platform, and it was slowly rotating.
 An evangelist with a hair transplant modeled after the burning bush appeared in the 4-D announcer's square.

-“Yes, it's a miracle,” the evangelist said in tones both awed and fiery.
-“Jack Morton's angel has returned to our Fabulous World and is at large in the city.
-Any citizens sighting him are to report to the nearest public church.”
+A disguise was needed, and he had to get out of the library.
+Taking advantage of screen flicker and a moment of darkness, he edged over to a door and went out.
 Bright sunlight blinded him and he was hesitant to step out.
 When he did, he found himself in a side alley.
 As he began to stride briskly away, an undercover Teddybot rolled out of the shadows and blocked him.

 “Eye scan verified.
 You're being held in custody,” it said.
 “Violation of state referendum 100555.”